MarcoSchaerfCourses/final-project-for-interactive-graphics-course-interstellar-ccg/README.md

 All the libraries and tools that we used to complete the project are included in this repository.

-"Report.pdf" file contains the final report of our project.
+"INTERACTIVE GRAPHICS REPORT.pdf" file contains the final report of our project.

 Members:
 Caruso Emanuele,